-Be sure to keep accurate records of your copayments and coinsurance since you are responsible for informing us when you reach the maximum.
-Carryover If you changed to this Plan during Open Season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic protection benefit during the prior year will be covered by your prior plan if they are for care you received in January before your effective date of coverage in this Plan.
+If you changed to this Plan during Open Season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic protection benefit during the prior year will be covered by your prior plan if they are for care you received in January before your effective date of coverage in this Plan.
 If you have already met your prior plan's catastrophic protection benefit level in full, it will continue to apply until the effective date of your coverage in this Plan.
-If you have not met this expense level in full, your prior plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to coverage out-of-pocket expenses incurred from that point until the effective date of your coverage in this Plan.
+If you have not met this expense level in full, your prior plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to covered out-of-pocket expenses incurred from that point until the effective date of your coverage in this Plan.
 Your prior plan will pay these covered expenses according to this year's benefits; benefit changes are effective January 1.

 Note: If you change options in this Plan during the year, we will credit the amount of covered expenses already accumulated toward the catastrophic out-of-pocket limit of your old option to the catastrophic protection limit of your new option.

-When Government facilities bill us Facilities of the Department of Veterans Affairs, the Department of Defense and the Indian Health Services are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
+When Government facilities bill us

+Facilities of the Department of Veterans Affairs, the Department of Defense and the Indian Health Services are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
 They may not seek more than their governing laws allow.
 You may be responsible to pay for certain services and charges.
 Contact the government facility directly for more information.

 Important Notice About Surprise Billing - Know Your Rights The No Surprises Act (NSA) is a federal law that provides you with protections against "surprise billing" and "balance billing" under certain circumstances.
 A surprise bill is an unexpected bill you receive from a nonparticipating health care provider, facility, or air ambulance service for healthcare.
 Surprise bills can happen when you receive emergency care - when you have little or no say in the facility or provider from whom you receive care.
 They can also happen when you receive non-emergency services at participating facilities, but you receive some care from nonparticipating providers.

 Balance billing happens when you receive a bill from the nonparticipating provider, facility, or air ambulance service from the difference between the nonparticipating provider's charge and the amount payable by your health plan.

 Your health plan must comply with the NSA protections that hold you harmless from unexpected bills.

-In addition, your health plan adopts and complies with the surprise billing laws of Arkansas.
-For specific information on surprise billing, the rights and protections you have, and your responsibilities go to www.qualchoice.com or contact the health NOT COMPLETE
+For specific information on surprise billing, the rights and protections you have, and your responsibilities go to www.qualchoice.com or contact the health plan at 800-228-7111.